joeyz11/Fritter-backend/README.md

 **Returns**

 -   An array of all freets (and associated stampOfHumors and discussions) sorted in descending order by date modified

 #### `GET /api/freets?author=USERNAME` - Get freets (and associated stampOfHumors and discussions) by author

 **Returns**

 -   An array of freets (and associated stampOfHumors and discussions) created by user with username `author`

 **Throws**

 -   `400` if `author` is not given
 -   `404` if `author` is not a recognized username of any user

 #### `POST /api/freets` - Create a new freet (and associated stampOfHumors and discussions)

 **Body**

 -   `content` _{string}_ - The content of the freet
 -   `satire` _{string}_ - Whether the freet is satirical or not

 **Returns**

 -   A success message
 -   A object with the created freet and associated stampOfHumor and discussions

 **Throws**

 -   `403` if the user is not logged in
 -   `400` If the freet content is empty or a stream of empty spaces, or if satire field is undefined
 -   `413` If the freet content is more than 140 characters long

 #### `DELETE /api/freets/:freetId?` - Delete an existing freet (and associated stampOfHumor and discussions)

 **Returns**

 -   A success message

 **Throws**

 -   `400` if `freetId` is not given
 -   `403` if the user is not logged in, or if the user is not the author of the freet
 -   `404` if the freetId is invalid

 #### `PUT /api/freets/:freetId?` - Update an existing freet

 **Body**

 -   `content` _{string}_ - The new content of the freet
 -   `satire` _{string}_ - Whether the new freet is satirical or not

 **Returns**

 -   A success message
 -   An object with the updated freet (and associated stampOfHumor)

 **Throws**

 -   `403` if the user is not logged in, or if the user is not the author of the freet
 -   `404` if the freetId is invalid
 -   `400` If the freet content is empty or a stream of empty spaces, or 'freetId' is not given, or if satire field is undefined
 -   `413` if the new freet content is more than 140 characters long

 #### `POST /api/users/session` - Sign in user

 **Body**

 -   `username` _{string}_ - The user's username
 -   `password` _{string}_ - The user's password

 **Returns**

 -   A success message
 -   An object with user's details (without password)

 **Throws**

 -   `403` if the user is already logged in
 -   `400` if username or password is not in correct format format or missing in the req
 -   `401` if the user login credentials are invalid

 #### `DELETE /api/users/session` - Sign out user

 **Returns**

 -   A success message

 **Throws**

 -   `403` if user is not logged in

 #### `POST /api/users` - Create an new user account

 **Body**

 -   `username` _{string}_ - The user's username
 -   `password` _{string}_ - The user's password

 **Returns**

 -   A success message
 -   An object with the created user's details (without password)

 **Throws**

 -   `403` if there is a user already logged in
 -   `400` if username or password is in the wrong format
 -   `409` if username is already in use

 #### `PUT /api/users` - Update a user's profile

 **Body** _(no need to add fields that are not being changed)_

 -   `username` _{string}_ - The user's username
 -   `password` _{string}_ - The user's password

 **Returns**

 -   A success message
 -   An object with the update user details (without password)

 **Throws**

 -   `403` if the user is not logged in
 -   `400` if username or password is in the wrong format
 -   `409` if the username is already in use

 #### `DELETE /api/users` - Delete user

 **Returns**

 -   A success message

 **Throws**

 -   `403` if the user is not logged in

 #### `GET /api/diversify/remove` - Get no diversified freets

 **Returns**

 -   A success message

 **Throws**

 -   `403` if the user is not logged in

 #### `GET /api/diversify` - Get diversified freets

 **Returns**

 -   A success message

 **Throws**

 -   `403` if the user is not logged in

-#### `GET /api/discussions` - Get all the discussions

-**Returns**

-- A list of all the discussions

 #### `GET /api/discussions?freetId=id` - Get discussions of freet

 **Returns**

 -   An array of discussions associated with the freetId

 **Throws**

 -   `400` if freetId is not given
 -   `404` if the freetId is invalid

 #### `POST /api/discussions/:freetId` - Create new discussions for freet

 **Returns**

 -   A success message
 -   An object with the created discussion

 **Throws**

 -   `403` if the user is not logged in
 -   `404` if the freetId is invalid

 # FIX GET REPLIES BELOW

 #### `GET /api/replies` - Get all the replies

 **Returns**

 -   A list of all the replies

 #### `GET /api/replies?discussionId=id` - Get replies by discussion in decreasing order of upvotes

 **Returns**

 -   An array of replies with discussionId

 **Throws**

 -   `400` if `discussionId` is not given
 -   `404` if `discussionId` is invalid

 #### `GET /api/replies?authorId=id` - Get replies by author

 **Returns**

 -   An array of replies created by user with id, authorId

 **Throws**

 -   `400` if `authorId` is not given
 -   `404` if `authorId` is invalid

 #### `POST /api/replies/:discussionId` - Create new reply

 **Returns**

 -   A success message
 -   An object with the created reply

 **Throws**

 -   `400` if the reply content is empty or a stream of empty spaces, or if `discussionId` is not given
 -   `403` if the user is not logged in
 -   `404` if `discussionId` is invalid
 -   `413` if the reply content is more than 140 characters long

 #### `DELETE /api/replies/:replyId` - Delete a reply

 **Returns**

 -   A success message

 **Throws**

 -   `400` if `replyId` is not given
 -   `403` if the user is not logged in, or user is not the author of the reply
 -   `404` if `replyId` is invalid

 #### `PUT /api/replies/:replyId` - Mdodify a reply

 **Body**

 -   `content` _{string}_ - The content of the reply

 **Returns**

 -   A success message
 -   An object with the update user details (without password)

 **Throws**

 -   `400` if `replyId` is not given, or the reply content is empty or a stream of empty spaces
 -   `403` if the user is not logged in, or user is not the author of the reply
 -   `404` if `replyId` is invalid
 -   `413` is the reply content is more than 140 characters long

 #### `GET /api/upvotes/:freetId` - Get upvote of freet

 **Returns**

 -   A success message
 -   The upvote value to the freet

 **Throws**

 -   `403` if the user is not logged in
 -   `404` if the freetId is invalid

 #### `PUT /api/upvotes/:replyId/inc` - Increment upvote of associated replyId

 **Returns**

 -   A success message
 -   The updated upvote

 **Throws**

 -   `400` if `replyId` is not given
 -   `403` if the user is not logged in
 -   `404` if the `replyId` is invalid

 #### `PUT /api/upvotes/:replyId/dec` - Decrement upvote of associated replyId

 **Returns**

 -   A success message
 -   The updated upvote

 **Throws**

 -   `400` if `replyId` is not given
 -   `403` if the user is not logged in
 -   `404` if the `replyId` is invalid